 - 1. Completion of the high school curriculum (courses); - 2.
-Final high school GPA\; and - 3.
-Highest composite ACT or cumulative WorkKeys scores.
+Final high school Hathaway GPA; and - 3.
+Highest ACT composite or Superscore or cumulative WorkKeys scores.

 Student high school transcripts must contain the above information.
 If there are questions or concerns with student information, the post-secondary institution shall confer directly with high schools to resolve any issues.